Guovin/TV/docs/tutorial_en.md

 ### Method 4: Docker

 - iptv (Full version): Higher performance requirements, slower update speed, high stability and success rate.
-Set open_driver = False to switch to the iptv-lite running mode (recommended for hotel sources, multicast sources, and online searches)
+Set open_driver = False to switch to the lite running mode (recommended for hotel sources, multicast sources, and online searches)
 - iptv:lite (Condensed version): Lightweight, low performance requirements, fast update speed, stability uncertain (recommend using this version for the subscription source)

 It's recommended to try each one and choose the version that suits you